[4.5 Minute Read]

 - Reduce energy expenses

-There are a lot of variables but the ROI on your LEDs is fairly simple to estimate.
-You just need to know a few numbers to get you started:
+There are other variables that can impact the exact return, but calculating the LEDs' ROI is relatively easy to estimate.
+You need a few numbers to get started:

 - Hours per day your lights are on